jmsimons/time_keeper_gui/README.md

 $python3 run.py will launch the program

 *Support for tasks is currently under construction.
-Once implemented, you will be able to create titled tasks, add comments, and mark as complete from within a shift.
+Once finished, you will be able to mark tasks as complete from within a shift, and also view in TaskEdit window from Report and Edit.
 Tasks will be searchable in the Report and Edit pane.

 *** Areas of growth that I invite collaboration on or that I will get to eventually ***